 Exam Board Edexcel (Pearson) 1MA1 Mathematics Higher tier.
-Highest attaining students may also be taught the additional content for the AQA Level 2 Certificate, Further Mathematics What does 'Mathematics' mean to you?
-Overview of the subject Is it the study of patterns?
-Or is it a way of making relationships between ideas such as graphs and algebra?
-Do you see Mathematics as a human activity that forms part of our culture?
-Perhaps it is a way of illuminating the relationships we see in the world around us?
-Whatever Mathematics means to you, the breadth of applications is immense.
-Qualification aims and objectives The aims and objectives of the Pearson Edexcel GCSE (9 - 1) in Mathematics are to enable students to: at GCSE • Develop fluent knowledge, skills and understanding of mathematical methods and concepts; Acquire, select and apply mathematical techniques to solve problems; Reason mathematically, make deductions and inferences, and draw conclusions; • Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
-Skills and knowledge required to be successful at GCSE The skills developed through the study of Mathematics are in high demand from employers.
+Highest attaining students may also be taught the additional content for the AQA Level 2 Certificate, Further Mathematics Overview of the subject at GCSE The aims and objectives of the GCSE in Mathematics are to enable students to: • Develop fluent knowledge, skills and understanding of mathematical methods and concepts; • Acquire, select and apply mathematical techniques to solve problems; • Reason mathematically, make deductions and inferences, and draw conclusions; • Comprehend, interpret and communicate mathematical information in a Variety of forms appropriate to the information and context.
+The qualification covers the following content headings: 1 Number 2 Algebra 3 Ratio, proportion and rates of change 4 Geometry and measures 5 Probability 6 Statistics The qualification consists of three equally-weighted written examination papers.
+Paper 1 is a non-calculator assessment and a calculator is allowed for Paper 2 and Paper 3.
+Each paper has a range of question types; some questions will be set in both mathematical and non-mathematical contexts.
+Skills required to be successful at GCSE The skills developed through the study of Mathematics are in high demand from employers.
 In addition to developing the ability to solve problems and think logically, the study of Mathematics provides opportunities to develop team-working skills, resilience, effective communication of complex ideas and the ability to use your own initiative.
 You will learn how to collect and analyse data and how to find efficient solutions to real life problems.
 These skills and techniques are also important in business, logistics and computer science.
 Where will the course take you?
 Mathematics is a highly valued qualification by employers and universities.
 The vast range of degree courses and careers that require solid mathematical skills ensures that taking Mathematics to AS level or beyond will open doors to a world of opportunities.
 Mathematics underpins most of Science, Technology and Engineering and is also important in areas as diverse as Business, Accountancy, Banking, Insurance, Law, Nutrition, Sports Science and Psychology.
 Employability Skills The reason why so many employers highly value mathematics qualifications is mathematics students become better at thinking logically and analytically.
 Through solving problems you develop resilience and are able to think creatively and strategically.
 The writing of structured solutions, proof and justification of results help you to formulate reasoned arguments.
 Importantly you will have excellent numeracy skills and the ability to process and interpret data.
 Career Opportunities Mathematics qualifications are versatile and are well-respected by employers.
 Careers for people with good mathematics skills and qualifications are not only well paid, but they are also often interesting and rewarding.
 People who have studied mathematics are in the fortunate position of having an excellent choice of career.